ikasare/blackjack/README.md

    - Drag and drop the Blackjack folder onto the PowerShell or Terminal Window.
    - Hit enter/return.

-6. Type `python blackjack.py` in the PowerShell or Terminal Window.
+6. Type `python blackjack.py` or `python3 blackjack.py` for systems that identify python as python3 in the PowerShell or Terminal Window.

 <hr>